 The importance of consistent discipline

-Tips and advice to help you stay consistent when tackling bad behaviour.
+Five tips to help you stay consistent when tackling bad behaviour.

 They will inevitably be rowdy, unruly and cheeky from time-to-time.
 They will naturally push boundaries of what is and is not acceptable behaviour and this will start from the time they’re born until they reach adulthood…and maybe even beyond!